Services in Salla

 - To buy food supplies for your excursion, you can visit shops, service stations and tourism companies near Salla (visitsalla.fi)

-There are five lean-to shelters and two Lapp huts with campfire sites in Salla National Park.
+There are lean-to shelters, day-use huts and a campfire hut with campfire sites in Salla National Park.

 Campfires are only permitted at official campfire sites built for this purpose.